face0xff/trop-bon-cadavre/README.md

 ### Features

 * Add possibility to leave a game that hasn't started yet (the creator can't leave)
+* Add possibility to adjust time and count after `/new`
 * Add possibility to host a simple HTTP server to serve the HTML export files (also better to centralize CSS, fonts...)

 ### Issues

+* HTML render broken on mobile
+  * Responsiveness not always triggered
+  * Encoding issues
 * Anyone can invite the bot to another group and make it unusable by starting a very long game
   * Provide an option to restrict the bot to a certain channel id?